-They write and share content about different consumer technologies, and earn a bit of any business they refer to other brands.
+They write and share content about different consumer technologies, and earn a commission from any business they refer to the featured brands.

 One of the most effective ways they do this is with their daily email newsletter.

-If you decide to give them your email, you’ll start to get emails in your inbox that look like this:
+If you decide to give them your email, you’ll get this friendly acceptance message: